Emurasoft/excel-csv-import/CONTRIBUTING.md

-I appreciate any and all issues and pull requests!
+I welcome any and all issues and pull requests!
 Thanks!